 Butler Bot vs. Butler in Trello

-You may find a number of tutorials on the Internet about Butler that look remarkably different from the Butler Power-Up.
+You may find a number of tutorials on the Internet about Butler that look remarkably different from the official Butler integration.
 While we cherish and feel incredibly honored by the people who used their talent to create these tutorials, especially at a time when we were just starting out, this has become a source of confusion amongst many users new to Butler.
 Out of respect for our users and customers, we have always tried to be transparent about our product and the rationale behind our decisions.

 Butler started its life as a bot: a user (@butlerbot) that you add to a board.
 You write commands in cards added to a particular list and the bot responds.
 This proved very popular, and we quickly developed the bot to be the most powerful form of Trello automation short of programming your own through the API.